bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 travel.

-# Allocators

-A variety of options can be made for how the nodes are allocated.
-Allocating nodes on the heap is usually the default option.

 # Intrusive vs. non-intrusive

-For non-intrusive lists the user of the list does not care about the layout of the node.
+For non-intrusive lists, the user of the list does not care about the layout of the node.
 They are easier to use.

-For intrusive lists the user of the list provides the layout of the node.
-They are more difficult to use but have the advantage a value can be linked into multiple lists (or even other data structures).
+For the intrusive lists, the user of the list has to be aware of the layout of the node.
+They know for a node the offsets for the value and pointer(s) to the adjacent nodes.

+Intrusive lists are more difficult to use than non-intrusive lists, but have advantages.
+E.g. they allow for more explicit memory management, different exception safety guarantees, ability to have a node part of multiple lists/data structures.

 # Getting an iterator from a reference to a value